 I could wax poetic on how this dish is as glorious as the sunrise, warm as the beach on a perfect summer day, and other glowing analogies.
 Let's just say that this is a very good comfort food, worthy of trying.
 And when you do it right, your family may rise up and praise you, calling you an accomplished cook, a person of valor. :)

 Kugel On Serving Plate

 - About Judaism

 Explanation & words to traditional Hebrew prayer praising energetic, righteous, capable home-makers.
 These words are from Proverbs & are used as a blessing & guide for females.
 It could be considered the female version of Rudyard Kipling

 Maren Morgan loves cooking and especially loves eating!
-She thanks her friend, Bruce Thomson, for assisting with some of the photos.
+She thanks her friend, BT, for assisting with some of the photos.
 If you run into any speed bumps trying this recipe, please feel free to contact her.